YucheChen-UofSC/Personal_Website/_pages/about.md

 <div style="background-color: #e5e5e5; height: 1em; margin-bottom: 1.2em;"></div>

 <div style="text-align: justify">
-Dr. Yuche Chen is an <b>Assistant Professor</b> in the Department of Civil and Environmental Engineering at the University of South Carolina.
-He received both a Ph.D. in Transportation Engineering and an M.S. in Statistics from the <b>University of California, Davis</b>, in 2014 and 2012, respectively, a Master’s degree in Management Science and Engineering from <b>Zhejiang University</b> in 2008, and a Bachelor’s degree in Transportation Engineering from <b>Central South University</b> in 2006.
+Dr. Yuche Chen is an <b>Assistant Professor</b> in the Department of Civil and Environmental Engineering at the <a href="https://sc.edu/"><b>University of South Carolina</b></a>.
+He received both a Ph.D. in Transportation Engineering and an M.S. in Statistics from the <a href="https://www.ucdavis.edu/"><b>University of California, Davis</b></a>, in 2014 and 2012, respectively, a Master’s degree in Management Science and Engineering from <b>Zhejiang University</b> in 2008, and a Bachelor’s degree in Transportation Engineering from <b>Central South University</b> in 2006.
 His research focuses on:
 </div>
 <div style="padding-left: 0.5em;">
   <ul>